-AstroDMx Capture - Introduction
+AstroDMx Capture - Overview

 The AstroDMx Capture project was originally started to produce a stable astro-imaging application for use with the Imaging Source DMK, DFK and DBK range of cameras.
 Since then, the project has grown into a fully featured astronomical image capture application for the Linux operating system.
 AstroDMx Capture for Linux is a long term project which I will be adding additional features and improving the camera support as often as possible.